A machine learning based control of complex systems: A machine learning approach to control chaos

 These process are specified by its {\it mean function} $m(s)$ and {\it covariance function} $k(s, s_i)$ and are a natural generalization of the Gaussian distribution whose mean and covariance are represented by a vector and a matrix, respectively.
 We will represent this process, with the usual notation, as:

-and we will read this, as: {\it the function $u$ is distributed as a GP with prior mean function $m(x)$ and covariance function $k(s,s')$ }.
+and we will read this, as: {\it the function $u$ is distributed as a Gaussian process with prior mean function $m(x)$ and covariance function $k(s,s')$ }.
 If we generate a random vector from this distribution, $ u \sim {\cal N}(m(s)$, $k(s,s'))$, this vector will have the function values $u(s)$ as coordinates indexed by $s$.

-In this work, the strategy of control depend on the methodology to approximate $ u $ but we believe that any methodology used, to interpolate the response of the system to states that are not present in the their training set, can solve the control problem.
+This Gaussian process directly captures the model uncertainty but are computationally expensive in the case of great amount of data.